 But it has quickly climbed to the top spot on my favorite spices list.
 For the uninitiated, Za’atar is a middle eastern spice blend.
 It has dried oregano, thyme, marjoram and toasted sesame seeds with sumac.

 While I won’t recommend skipping this, you can try to mimic the flavors by making your own za’atar spice blend.
-Combine 1 tbsp tsp each dried thyme, dried oregano, dried marjoram and toasted sesame seeds with ¼ c sumac and 2 tbsp chili flakes in a small jar and shake well.
+Combine 1 tablespoon teaspoon each dried thyme, dried oregano, dried marjoram and toasted sesame seeds with ¼ c sumac and 2 tablespoon chili flakes in a small jar and shake well.

 You can use za’atar as a topping on breads, yogurt or any salads that you whip up.

 Other than the za’atar, our dressing has the usual suspects like garlic, olive oil and lemon juice.

 A salad should never be restricted to one ingredient.
 You can use cooked farro, quinoa or even brown rice to make this salad.
 Just swap one of these ingredients with the barley.